• Home

 Do I need to register a trademark for a service?

-Registration of a trademark or service mark is valuable if the trademark is valuable to you and you’re investing substantial financial resources in building up your brand.
+Registration of a trademark or service mark is valuable if the mark is valuable to you and you’re investing substantial financial resources in building up your brand.

 Do I need to set up a corporation before registering a trademark?

-The trademark can be owned by you personally or a corporation.
+No: The trademark can be owned by you personally or by a corporation.
 There are pros and cons of owning the registration personally and by the corporation.

 Do you need to build the product to file the trademark application?